Sample program for 7 days/6 nights

 Day 2: REYKJANES PENINSULA & THE BLUE LAGOON (150 km/93 mls)

 We explore the Reykjanes Peninsula with its hot springs, mountains, bird cliffs, lunar landscapes and fishing villages.
-Krýsuvík, is an area with solfataras, fumaroles, mud pots and hot springs.
+Krýsuvík is an area with solfataras, fumaroles, mud pots and hot springs.
 The soil is coloured bright yellow, red and green.
 In the afternoon we warm up in the geothermal mineral-rich waters of the famous Blue Lagoon.
 Once we reach Reykjavík, we show the highlights of Iceland's capital and visit the Pearl, enjoy the panoramic view from the observation deck and walk through a man-made ice cave in the middle of the city.

 Day 3: THE GOLDEN CIRCLE ROUTE (220 km/136 mls)

-We start the morning with a short introduction to Icelandic geology while watching a striking film at the Reykjavik Volcano House documenting the eruptions of Eyjafjallajökull and Fimmvörðuháls in 2010, which caused millions of people to be stranded worldwide as thousands of flights were canceled.
+We start the morning with a short introduction to Icelandic geology while watching a striking film at the Reykjavik Volcano House documenting the eruptions of Eyjafjallajökull and Fimmvörðuháls in 2010, which caused millions of people to be stranded worldwide as thousands of flights were cancelled.
 These films give a good insight into the general geology and volcanology of Iceland.
 At the Volcano House, you can experience a hands-on geological exhibition where you can examine various pieces of pumice, ash, and lava from Icelandic volcanoes.
 Later on, we depart from Reykjavik and drive to Thingvellir National Park, a UNESCO world heritage site, and where the Althingi, the oldest legislative assembly in the world was founded.
 This is one of Iceland's most fascinating places both geologically and for the role it plays in the country's history and sense of national identity.
 Thingvellir is also remarkable for reasons of natural science, as the site is part of a fissure zone running through Iceland, and is situated on the tectonic plate boundaries of the Mid-Atlantic Ridge.
 The faults and fissures of the area make evident the rifting of the earth's crust.

 Exploring the hot springs at Geysir is like watching a geography lesson in real life: natural springs bubbling away in the ground until the pressure becomes too much – and they explode in spectacular style.
 Geysir and Strokkur are the two biggest of the geysers there.
 While Geysir is no longer active, Strokkur still spouts every 5 to 10 minutes to the delight of visitors.
 Next, we travel to Gullfoss, "the golden falls", which is a double waterfall that tumbles 34 meters into the Hvítá river.
 Gullfoss is one of Iceland's most beautiful waterfalls.
-The explosion crater called Kerið is filled with water and resembles an ancient amphitheater.
+The explosion crater called Kerið is filled with water and resembles an ancient amphitheatre.
 Overnight in South Iceland, Selfoss or Hella area.

 Day 4: VATNAJÖKULL NATIONAL PARK & GLACIER LAGOON (385 km/239 mls)

 A long drive brings us to a world of glaciers, ice, and icebergs.
 We travel to Jökulsárlón glacial lagoon filled with floating icebergs.
 We explore this extraordinary site and perhaps see some seals swimming in the Arctic waters.
 You can walk on the black sandy beach where large icebergs get stranded.
-The Vatnajökull National Park is about 12,000 square kilometers and it is the second largest National Park in Europe.
+The Vatnajökull National Park is about 12,000 square kilometres and it is the second largest National Park in Europe.
 In this area, we find Iceland's highest mountains, an alpine environment, and Europe's largest glacier.
 We will stay for one night in the Vatnajökull National Park region.

 Day 5: SOUTH COAST (305 km/189 mls)